lemlac/mulem/docs/reference.md

 ### Inline Expressions

-Any block keyword or symbol is inlined when a new line is abscent after it.
+Any block keyword or symbol is inlined when a new line is absent after it.

 ```
 if x then "True" else "False"   -- Inline form.